Titanic navigation bridge: Operation

 The wheelhouse was an innovation in ship steering at the beginning of the 20th century.
-On the Titanic, it enabled the helmsman to steer the ship at night, or in cold temperatures.
+On Titanic, it enabled the helmsman to steer the ship at night or in cold temperatures.
 The wheelhouse had five windows arranged so that the view could be extended through the nine windows in the bridge shelter.
 The helmsman stood on a small platform to maximise his view of the course compass in front of him and the bow of the ship.

 At night, the wheelhouse was completely closed.
-The blinds on the five windows were lowered and the helmsman relied on the course compass and the orders of the officer of the watch.
+The blinds on the five windows were lowered, and the helmsman relied on the course compass and the orders of the officer of the watch.
 The purpose of this total closure of the wheelhouse was to enable the quartermaster to concentrate on the course compass, preventing distraction from any outside light.
 Similarly, the order transmitters were designed to be lit from inside at night, but this lighting was deactivated when the ship was on the high seas, as orders were less common.

 Telephone system

 The wheelhouse was equipped with a set of four horn telephones.
 These were used to communicate with four of the ship's installations, to ensure smooth navigation.
 The forecastle, crow's nest, engine room and docking gangway were all linked to the wheelhouse.
-On the evening of the collision, the watchman Frederick Fleet used the telephone in the crow's nest to warn the bridge of the presence of the iceberg.
+On the evening of the collision, the watchman, Frederick Fleet, used the telephone in the crow's nest to warn the bridge of the presence of the iceberg.

 In addition to these telephone installations, Titanic was equipped with a switch to close the watertight doors.
 On the night of the sinking, this switch was operated by First Officer William Murdoch, closing the compartments.
 There could have been an indicator, but only the testimony of a sailor confirms this.